 - Lit. thinks he is acting improperly towards his virgin

-9 Nevertheless, see to it that this liberty of yours does not become a stumbling block to those who are weak.
-10 For if someone sees you who have knowledge eating in an idol’s temple, will not his weak conscience be emboldened to eat foods offered to idols?
-11 And so, through your knowledge, the weak person is torn down,3 the brother for whom Christ died.
-12 And thus, by sinning against the brothers and wounding their weak conscience, you sin against Christ.
-13 Therefore, if food causes my brother to stumble, I will never again eat meat, lest I cause my brother to stumble.
+9 Nevertheless, see to it that this liberty of yours never becomes a stumbling block to those who are weak.
+10 For if someone sees you who have knowledge eating in an idol’s temple, will not his weak conscience be emboldened to eat meats offered to idols?
+11 And so, through your knowledge, the weak believer is torn down,5 a brother for whom Christ died.
+12 And thus, by sinning against your brothers6 and wounding their weak conscience, you sin against Christ.
+13 Therefore, if food causes my brother to stumble, I will never eat meat again, so as not to cause my brother to stumble.

-- Lit. the idol
+- Lit. to the idol

 - Lit. destroyed

-An Example of Loving Self-Denial
+An Example of Self-Denial

 9 Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are you not my work in the Lord?
 2 If to others I am not an apostle, surely I am to you, for you are the seal of my apostleship in the Lord.